maphew/zadam-trilium-wiki/Script API.md

 ## Backwards compatibility

-Note that Script API is now highly experimental and subject to change in the future.
+Note that Script API is now experimental and subject to change in the future.